 Along with the event, you may also want to send extra information.
 For instance:

-- You have a new follower: here are the details of the follower e.g., username, name, picture, etc.
+- You have a new follower: here are the follower details (e.g., username, name, picture, etc._

-This extra information is often referred to as event payload or message payload.
+This extra information is often referred to as the event payload or message payload.

-In most cases, Event-Driven Architectures (EDAs) are broker-centric, as in the diagram above.
-There are some new concepts in it, so let's go through them now.
+In most cases, Event-Driven Architectures (EDAs) are broker-centric, as seen in the diagram above.
+There are some new concepts in that diagram, so let's go through them now.